-Grace is currently working on her new album with producers Nate Fox, Nico “Donnie Trumpet” Segal and Peter Cottontale of the Social Experiment, and recently co-wrote and sang with Chance the Rapper, Kanye West, Francis Starlite and the Chicago Children’s Choir on 'All We Got', the introductory track to Chance the Rapper’s critically acclaimed, chart-topping 'Coloring Book'.
-'All We Got' charted at number 4 on Apple Music the first weekend after its release, and streamed over 5 million times across all streaming platforms.
+Grace is currently working on her new album with producers Nate Fox, Nico Segal (fka 'Donnie Trumpet') and Peter Cottontale of the Social Experiment, and recently co-wrote and sang with Chance the Rapper, Kanye West, Francis Starlite and the Chicago Children’s Choir on 'All We Got', the first track on Chance the Rapper’s critically acclaimed, Grammy nominated 'Coloring Book'.
+'All We Got' charted at number 4 on Apple Music the first weekend after its release, and streamed over 50 million times across all streaming platforms.
 Grace also co-produced and is featured on 'Still Thirsty' and 'Prideful' on Compton rapper Boogie's well received mixtape 'Thirst 48 Part II', and is featured at the end of Francis Starlite's 'May I Have This Dance'.

 Grace is signed to Big Mouth Records.

 "Old soul with new boogie shoes...
 If Grace looks familiar, you might have previously seen her on Oprah, Showtime at the Apollo, or SXSW."

 "What I love about Grace... she has the ability to cross in and out of soul music, hip-hop vibes, gospel music, alternative & singer-songwriter... she mixes it all together."

 - 88Nine Radio Milwaukee program director Jordan Lee, discussing Grace's appearance on Chance the Rapper's Coloring Book